 A smallpox epidemic at Laredo that began in early October 1898 led to events that eventually climaxed in March 1899, when a violent showdown between Mexican Americans and Texas Rangers resulted in the immediate death of one man, the wounding of thirteen, and the arrest of twenty-one participants.
 On October 4, 1898, Laredo physicians began noticing a disease resembling chicken pox among the city's children.
 The first death directly attributed to smallpox, that of a Mexican child on October 29, prompted Mayor Louis J. Christen and local officials to start a committee to investigate reports of the illness.
 By the end of January 1899, more than 100 cases of smallpox had been reported in Laredo.
-W. T. Blunt, State of Texas health officer (see TEXAS DEPARTMENT OF HEALTH), warned that more systematic and thorough measures would have to be taken to control the epidemic.
+Dr. Walter Fraser Blunt, State of Texas health officer (see TEXAS DEPARTMENT OF HEALTH), warned that more systematic and thorough measures would have to be taken to control the epidemic.
 Dr. Blunt's instructions included house-to-house vaccination and fumigation, the burning of all questionable clothing and personal effects that could not be fumigated, and the establishment of a field hospital to disinfect patients.
 This field hospital was in effect a quarantined area, referred to as the "pesthouse."
 Most of the vaccination and fumigation efforts were directed at the poorer barrios of the city along Zacate Creek on the east side of town.

 Conditions worsened to such an extent that on March 16, 1899, Blunt arrived from Austin to take charge of efforts to control the epidemic.
 A serious problem arose when a number of Laredo residents began to resist the vaccinations and fumigations.
 Blunt responded by requesting the services of the Texas Rangers to help medical teams carry out house-to-house vaccinations and fumigations.
 On Sunday, March 19, 1899, a small detachment of rangers arrived from Austin and joined in the efforts to get all residents immunized.
 The arrival of the rangers heightened the apprehension of some people being forced to submit to the radical health measures.
 Friction between Mexican Americans and Texas Rangers was long-standing in South Texas.
 Where the rangers met resistance, they broke down doors, removed occupants by force, and took all who were suspected of having smallpox to the pesthouse.
 A throng of angry protesters gathered and showered the rangers and health officials with both words and rocks.
 In the ensuing melee, Assistant Marshal Idar was hit on the side of the head by a stone, and one of the protesters, Pablo Aguilar, received a shotgun wound in the leg.